abhinav-singh0/lung-colon-cancer-classification-cnn/README.md

 ## 🙏 Acknowledgment

-Special thanks to the faculty of the Neural Networks and Deep Learning course at IIT Dharwad for their guidance and support throughout this pr
+Special thanks to the faculty of the Neural Networks and Deep Learning course at IIT Dharwad for their guidance and support throughout this project.